- Home

 Can I become a Christian counselor with a divinity degree?

 Yes, you can pursue Christian counseling with a divinity degree, but the path can vary depending on your goals.
-A divinity degree, such as a Master of Divinity, can help you study theology, pastoral care, and counseling principles, which are often relevant in church-based or ministry counseling settings.
+A divinity degree, such as a Master of Arts (MA) in Pastoral Counseling, can help you study theology, pastoral care, and counseling principles, which are often relevant in church-based or ministry counseling settings.

-However, if you want to practice as a licensed professional counselor, you may need additional education and state licensure requirements beyond a divinity degree.
-Some Christian counseling programs are designed to meet licensure standards, while others focus more on pastoral or ministry-based counseling without leading to licensure.
-If you pursue a bachelor’s degree in religion with a Christian counseling specialization may qualify for the American Association of Christian Counselors (AACC).
+However, if you want to practice as a licensed professional counselor, you will typically need to meet additional education and state licensure requirements beyond a divinity degree.
+Our Christian counseling programs are designed to meet pastoral or ministry-based counseling without leading to licensure.

 How do I know my degree will be respected?